Roshgar/SmallVersionningPythonScript/README.md

 Download the .zip of this project, extract it wherever you want, and navigate to it with your console (cmd and powershell will be on all Windows systems.)
 Once there, go into InstallUtils, and simply type `python install.py`.
 You may now go take a 5 minute break.
 Once you come back, everything should be installed.
 Then, all that is left to do is type `python launch.py` and follow the usage.

+You can also manually install this with the information below.
+(But why?)

 It makes use of the following python modules :
   - WXPython
       - http://sourceforge.net/projects/wxpython/files/wxPython/3.0.2.0/wxPython3.0-win64-3.0.2.0-py27.exe/download?use_mirror=iweb